 Chicago Campus:

-The guidance from the US government is that if you were a student on an F1 visa as of March 2020 then you can continue to take fully online courses in the 21-22 academic year.
+The guidance from the U.S. government is that if you were a student on an F1 visa as of March 2020 then you can continue to take fully online courses in the 2021-2022 academic year.
 If you obtained an F1 visa after March 2020 and you wish to study in the United States, then your academic program must be at least a hybrid of in person/online.
 For more information contact Ben Lyon, Director of Compliance at 312.662.4103 or blyon@adler.edu.

 Vancouver Campus: